 Field-hunting tip

-Look in hydrothermal quartz veins country — that is the host setting where proudite typically forms.
+Look in hydrothermal quartz veins country, the host setting where proudite typically forms.
 If you start seeing bismuthinite, galena, pyrite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, fibrous, massive habit, so train your eye for that shape before scanning the outcrop.